Semaias/verbose-guacamole/README.md

-# React Portfolio App
+# That is my Portfolio App

-Completed React Admin Dashboard Repo
+it's simple, but works pretty well